 Although the real benefit of contributing to Super is felt during retirement, making the contributions themselves can yield immediate tax benefits.

 Concessional contributions, which are those made from pre-tax monies, are not taxed at the contributors Marginal Tax Rate (MTR), but rather at the concessional rate which is typically 15%, or 30% for high-income earners.

 Knowing that there are inherent benefits to contributing to Super, it’s imperative that prior to making any, you identify whether you’re even eligible to do so.

 The eligibility and capacity to contribute to super is mainly dependent on three conditions, these are age; employment status; and contribution caps, however with this being said there are some exceptions to the rule, which will be discussed later.

 The following table is a brief illustration of the types of contributions available based on age:

 Whilst under the age of 65 the Super Contribution Rules place no significant restrictions on an individual’s ability to contribute to Super.
 This means both mandated contributions, which include the contributions made on your behalf by your employer also known as Superannuation Guarantee (SG) and voluntary contributions can be freely made to your Superannuation fund.

-However, keep in mind that you would still be subject to the Contribution Caps which for the financial year ending 2020 are $25,000 p.a. in concessional contributions and $100,000 p.a. in non-concessional contributions unless utilizing the Bring Forward Rule.
+However, keep in mind that you would still be subject to the Contribution Caps which as of the 1st of July 2021 are $27,500 p.a. in concessional contributions and $110,000 p.a. in non-concessional contributions unless utilizing the Bring Forward Rule.

 The condition that must be met is known as the “Work Test”.